Cundy Street Quarter

-- More local amenities: Including a cinema, a small food store, cafés, restaurants and flexible community space designed with local neighbours.
+- A cinema, a small food store, cafés, restaurants and flexible community space designed with local neighbours.

 - A greener environment with new public spaces: 65 additional trees and 56,000 sqft of green space across the neighbourhood, equivalent to the size of 20 tennis courts.
 Over £2 million would be invested in Ebury Square to improve the landscaping and introduce a new play area.